 - The average cost of a cocktail is 17 XPF (if using cash the island uses the conversion rate of 100 XPF : 1 USD regardless of the daily exchange rate).
 Many resorts offer happy hour with a buy one cocktail get the second free special starting around 5:00pm and lasting 1-2 hours.
 Bottled water is not complimentary at restaurants.
 We never had an issue bringing our own water bottles to dinner.

 - Most entrees increase from around $28 XPF and are a smaller serving size.
 Very few restaurants offered appetizers or sides.
-When a starter salad was available the cost was about $18 XPF.
+When a starter salad was available it was about $18 XPF.
 Resort breakfast buffets were $50 USD per person and dinner buffets during the Polynesian dances were $95 USD per person.
-Luckily we waited, and were able to see a free Polynesian show while staying at the Tahiti Peal Beach Resort & Spa.
+Luckily we waited, and were able to see a free Polynesian show while staying at the Tahiti Pearl Beach Resort & Spa.

 Did You Know?